cycileo/submissions_hackerrank/README.md

     **Your credentials are safe.** The script only uses them to log in to HackerRank and does not store or send them anywhere.
 You can review the code to verify this.

 ---
+## Expected Output
+Once the script finishes, you will find the following files in your project folder:

+* **`merged_output.pdf`**: A single, consolidated PDF file containing screenshots of all your submission pages.

+* **`scripts.py`** *(Optional)*: A Python script containing all your scraped code solutions.
+Each solution is preceded by a comment with the problem's title, making it easy to search.
+This file is generated if you selected the `.py script` or `both` option.

+* **`scripts.ipynb`** *(Optional)*: A Jupyter Notebook for a more organized view of your solutions.
+Each problem is placed in its own section, with the title in a Markdown cell followed by the code in a code cell.
+This file is generated if you selected the `.ipynb notebook` or `both` option.

+---
 ## Important Usage Notes